SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network: Method

 The dual-stream architecture was inspired by the human brain, which uses different regions to process different types of sensory information before integrating them for perception and decision-making.
 In a dual-stream architecture, each ``stream'' or pathway is a sequence of layers that process a specific type of input data (see Figure \ref{architecture}).
 In our model designed to process both image and text data, one stream is dedicated to processing image data, while the other stream is used for text data.
 Each stream learns features independently from its specific type of data, and the features generated by one stream are compared with those produced by the other stream for prediction.

 Given the remarkable success of the Transformer architecture \citep{vaswani2017attention}, \citet{zhou2023spikingformer} introduced a spiking variant, called Spikingformer, which achieved cutting-edge accuracy across multiple image classification datasets using event-driven spiking computations.
 Therefore, we chose to employ Spikingformer in building the processing stream for image data.
-To enable the conversion of spiking outputs into feature vector representations, a linear readout layer was added on the top of the Spikingformer to build a full-fledged image encoder.
+To enable the conversion of spiking outputs into feature vector representations, a readout (MLP) layer was added on the top of the Spikingformer to build a full-fledged image encoder.
 This layer also uses a set of learnable weights to integrate the spiking signal generated at different time steps (i.e. Time-Dependent Weight).
-This approach is beyond the rate code solution, emphasizing the significance of the timing of emitted spikes. \citet{lv2023spikebert} have shown that a relatively simple spiking convolutional neural network, bearing a similar architecture to TextCNN \citep{Kim2014TextCNN}, can deliver satisfactory accuracy across a range of datasets in both English and Chinese.
-Considering the shorter text lengths (up to $20$ tokens) in the datasets used in this study compared to theirs, we opted for a less complex architecture, which incorporates Multilayer Perceptron (MLP) to construct a text encoder (the ablation study for other architectural choices for text data processing can be found in Appendix \ref{appendix:Text-side}).
-Like the image encoder, a similar readout layer is also applied to transform spiking outputs into feature representations.
+This approach is beyond the rate code solution, emphasizing the significance of the timing of emitted spikes. \citet{lv2023spikebert} have shown that a relatively simple spiking convolutional neural network, bearing a similar architecture to TextCNN \citep{Kim2014TextCNN}, can deliver satisfactory accuracy across a range of datasets in both English and Chinese. { Given the shorter text lengths (up to 20 tokens) in the datasets used in this study compared to previous work, we chose a simpler architecture that employs a multi-layer perceptron (MLP) to construct the text encoder.
+An ablation study of alternative architectural choices for text data processing can be found in Section \ref{sec:Text-side}. } Like the image encoder, a similar readout layer is also applied to transform spiking outputs into feature representations.